Vict0r-Git/DevOps-group3/use-cases/use-case-30.md

-# Use Case: 30	Generate countries that speaks Chinese, English, Hindi, Spanish, Arabic from largest to smallest population
+# Use Case: 28	Generate population of a district

 ## CHARACTERISTIC INFORMATION
 ### Goal in Context
-As an analyst, I want to generate a report of countries that speaks Chinese, English, Hindi, Spanish, Arabic from largest to smallest percentage of world population to get easy access to the population information.
+As an analyst, I want to be able to access the population of a district to get easy access to the population information.
 ### Scope
 Organization (black box)
 ### Level
 Primary
-### Preconditions
+### Preconditions:
 Obtain dataset of all information of world
 ### Success End Condition
-Analyst receives the requested report of countries that speaks Chinese, English, Hindi, Spanish, Arabic from largest to smallest percentage
+Analyst receives the requested report of population of a district.
 ### Failed End Condition
 None
 ### Primary Actor